Skip to main content

 Next, we tested the redesigned preview experience to evaluate whether users understood how to both preview and customize their post content across platforms before publishing.

-The ability to preview posts across multiple formats in one place quickly stood out as a highlight, helping participants feel confident about how their content would look before publishing.
+Previewing content across multiple formats in one place helped participants feel more confident before publishing.

 Preview UI: multiple post formats (replace with your screenshot)